JACQUELINE BUCKINGHAM

 Committed to raising her children as global citizens, Jacqueline led advocacy projects with her kids at the center.
 With her son, she produced a documentary for AMPATH’s Orphans and Vulnerable Children Program in Kenya; and with her daughter, she wrote and taught a global school curriculum throughout Australasia, inspiring cross-cultural dialogue.
 Closer to home, she continues to serve through volunteer outreach.

-Now, as she deepens her studies at Princeton Theological Seminary and follows the call to ministry, she is humbled to offer peace and bereavement services to those in need.
+As she deepens her studies at Princeton Theological Seminary, she is humbled to offer bereavement services to those in need.
 Jacqueline’s mission is to help others find more joy and unite in a shared legacy of peace.